lelandf/stop-signup-spam/readme.txt

 If Stop Forum Spam reports a false negative, feel free to [report it](http://stopforumspam.com/add) to them so they can have a more accurate database.

-= Will your plugin ever do anything more than simply check email addresses against Stop Forum Spam’s database? =
+= Will your plugin ever do anything more than simply check email and IP addresses against Stop Forum Spam’s database? =

 As I discover new, accessible ways to thwart signup spam, I may amend this plugin to reflect those.
 In the meantime, if you have any ideas, I am not opposed to [pull requests](https://github.com/lelandf/stop-signup-spam).